Nitrux/nuts/README.md

 ### Requirements

 - Nitrux 2.8.0+.
-> _♦ Information: The utility will work out of the box starting with the distribution's release; however, the update files can set a minimum version._
+> _♦ Information: The utility will work out of the box starting with the mentioned release; however, the update files can set a minimum version._
 - An active Internet connection.
 > _⚠️ Important: The update process requires mandatory active internet connectivity via wired or wireless connections.
 Please connect to a functional network before starting the installer.
 Additionally, your computer should be capable of reaching GitHub and the domain raw.githubusercontent.com._
 - Depending on the update file size, up to 1 GB is available in the home and root partitions.